clpi/cdotis/_posts/hello-world.md

 ---
-title: 'Hello, blog!'
+title: 'Hello, blog!
+And an introduction.'
-excerpt: 'First blog post to be posted to my personal blog'
+excerpt: 'Half a test of the blogging system for my website, half an informational introduction to the projects I am working on and my current pursuits and enterprises, for those who for whatever reason find themselves curious.'
 coverImage: '/assets/blog/hello-world/cover.jpg'
 date: '2020-04-15T05:35:07.322Z'
 author: